pvcraven/networking-class/source/01_preface/preface.rst

 This book teaches computer networking by combining theory, tutorials, and projects.

-Why did I write this book?
+Why do I think you'll find this book worth your time?
 Back when I was in college my networking class taught me a lot of *theory*.
 When I finished that class I knew how to network computers *in theory*.
 I'd never done it in reality.
 I felt that if I'd taken a class in networking,